BrianCarroll112/blackjack/README.md

 ## Code Snippet

+I utilized a large PNG image of a set of card faces.
+I wanted each card face to be associated with their respective card object.
+Rather than hardcoding in the values to 3 full decks of cards or reworking the base of how the deck is made/shuffled, I made this function to create the necessary background string as each card is put into the deck initially.

 ```
 const giveBackground = (card) => {
   //interpolate and return string to set to background: of card divs